-SEO and SEM is a part of Search Engine Marketing or Search Marketing.
+SEO vs. SEM is a part of Search Engine Marketing or Search Marketing.
 Both processes aim to increase search engine visibility.
 The vocabulary we use as advertisers have changed, too.
 We’re all guilty of throwing around jargon and acronyms, which often confuse our customers.
 Let’s say it frankly.
 We are probably confused as advertisers about what certain words and acronyms often say half the time!

 SEO is about optimizing your website to obtain higher rankings in the results of the organic search, while SEM goes beyond SEO.
 It involves other methods such as PPC advertising that can get you traffic on search engines.
 These methods aim to increase search engine awareness.
 SEO is about improving the website to obtain higher ranks in the analysis of the organic search while SEM moves beyond SEO through pay per clicks.

-SEO and SEM are two concepts and acronyms that are often used interchangeably, without a clear understanding of how they are linked and how they vary.
+SEO vs. SEM are two concepts and acronyms that are often used interchangeably, without a clear understanding of how they are linked and how they vary.
 Let’s dig deeper and understand further about SEO and SEM.
 Consider this article as your comprehensive guide to the difference of SEO vs. SEM.

 What is Search Marketing?